- Program Overview

 PSY 698 Research (Fall and Spring)

-Complete dissertation (PSY 699) during the fourth year and complete internship (PSY 608) in the fifth year.
+Complete dissertation (PSY 699) during the fifth year and complete internship (PSY 608) in the sixth year.

 Complete three of the following: